TNamdarian/saranamdarian/README.md

 -	[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)I used WAVE to make my site more accessible to individuals with disabilities by detecting any potential issues.

 # Testing
+## Testing client stories from UX section of README.md
+1. As a new visitor, I want to easily navigate the site to find whether the designer the right fit for my needs.
+⋅⋅1.
+The user can navigate through the website using the navbar menu on top of the page.
+⋅⋅2.
+The **logo** links the user back to the Home Page.
+⋅⋅3.
+The **4 reasons** on Home Page provide more information about the designer to the users.
+⋅⋅4.
+The **call to action button** takes the users to the contact page where they can get more information on how to contact the designer.

+2. As a business/home owner, I would like to find whether the designer is trustworthy and reputable by seeing what the previous clients say about them.
+--  On the work page, below the gallery the users can see the previous clients’ **testimonials**.

+3. As a new visitor, I would like to learn more about the designer’s vision, so I can get to know their background better.
+I would also like to know the reasons how this designer stands out of the crowd.
+-- The **4 reasons** on Home Page provide more information about the designer to the users.
+-- The **galley** on Work Page will show the designer’s range of skills.

 I used [W3C CSS validation](https://jigsaw.w3.org/css-validator/#validate_by_input) and [W3C Markup Validation](https://validator.w3.org/#validate_by_input) to check the validity of the website code.

 Several issues were identified on **W3C Markup Validation**.